magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43726-catalog-price-rule-fails-to-apply-after-partial-reindex.md

 1. Run the `CRON` and check the price on the frontend.
 1. Run a full reindex.
 Again, check the price on the frontend.
 1. Update the configurable product category.
-1. Run the `CRON` and check the price on frontend.
+1. Run the `CRON` and check the price again on the frontend.

 <ins>Expected results</ins>: